kurtshuler/homelab-docs/docs/mount-synology-nfs-share/create-synology-nfs-share.md

 ---

 There are many online walkthroughs on how to create a Synology NFS share and get its mount point for use in a Linux client's `fstab` for mounting.
 One of the better ones I have found is [Setting up NFS on a Synology NAS at PiMyLifeUp](https://pimylifeup.com/synology-nas-nfs/){:target="_blank"}.
-Rather than repeat the info here, please fo there to get the steps.
+Rather than repeat the info here, please go there to get the steps.